-Nicolas Baudin Program: “Internship in France” initiative [fr]
+Nicolas Baudin Program: “Internships in France” initiative [fr]

-Launched as a pilot program in 2017, the Nicolas Baudin “Internship in France” initiative offers students from participating Australian universities the opportunity to undertake a research internship at a French host university in collaboration with an industry partner.
-The internship offers are jointly created by the French host university and its industry partner, and when relevant with the Australian partner university if the intern is enrolled within the framework of a pre-existing scientific collaboration.
+Launched as a pilot program in 2017, the Nicolas Baudin “Internships in France” initiative offers students from participating Australian universities the opportunity to undertake a research internship at a French host university in collaboration with an industry partner.

-- The host institution in France provides the intern with a mandatory internship stipend (minimum of 554€ per month according to 2017 figures, subject to change).
-The source of the monthly stipend may be the host university, the lab or the partner company.
-The origin of this stipend funding must be specified when the internship topic proposal is submitted.
+The host institution in France provides the intern with a mandatory internship stipend (minimum of 554€ per month according to 2017 figures, subject to change).

-- The internship propositions will be disseminated by the Australian partner university to their students from February 2019 onwards.
+- Applications open February 2019.
+During this time the internship propositions will be disseminated by the Australian partner university to their students.

 - The Embassy will make the final selection of Laureates along with the participating French and Australian universities with respect to their financial capacities.

 - The selected Laureates will be announced in May 2019.

 - Internships commence before 31 December 2019 and last 3 to 6 months.